Plastering the Bruises (Mark 1:29-39)

 1:35 And in the morning, having arisen very late at night He went out and departed into a desert place and there He prayed.

-It is written in Luke that Christ near the end of His ministry rose early to teach in the temple, where he writes “And all the people arose early for Him, to hear Him in the temple” (Luke 21:38).
-It is certainly good to rise early in the morning for the benefit of your people, just as Job and the prophets did (Job 1:5, Jeremiah 7:13, Jeremiah 7:25, Jeremiah 11:7, Jeremiah 25:3-4, Jeremiah 26:5, Jeremiah 29:19, Jeremiah 32:33, Jeremiah 35:14-15, Jeremiah 44:4)
+It is written in Luke that, near the end of His ministry, Christ rose early to teach in the temple: “And all the people arose early for Him, to hear Him in the temple” (Luke 21:38).
+It is certainly good to rise early in the morning for the benefit of your people, just as Job and the prophets did (Job 1:5, Jeremiah 7:13, Jeremiah 7:25, Jeremiah 11:7, Jeremiah 25:3-4, Jeremiah 26:5, Jeremiah 29:19, Jeremiah 32:33, Jeremiah 35:14-15, Jeremiah 44:4).

 Yahshua will shortly speak of how He came to proclaim to His people, but before the Shepherd goes out to seek after more of His lost flock, we first see some of His sheep seeking after Him: